Net Promoter Score: The Ultimate Predictor Of Business Growth

 How many times have you bought from a company based on a recommendation?
 Most of us trust the opinion of our friends and family, whose positive experience we will happily follow when deciding whether to use a company.
 This willingness to recommend a company has shown to be a key measurement of customer satisfaction and loyalty, and in 2003, business analyst Fred Reichheld turned it into a single, easy-to-measure metric: the Net Promoter Score (NPS).

 In this article, we’ll delve into the heart of NPS, explore some key reasons why you should be measuring it for your business, and offer some guidance on how to set it up.

 What is a Net Promoter Score?

-Net Promoter Score (NPS) was created by Fred Reichheld and Satmetrix in 2003, as a simple alternative to measuring a customer’s satisfaction with a business, and their loyalty to the brand.
+So what is a Net Promoter Score (NPS), exactly?
+NPS was created by Fred Reichheld and Satmetrix in 2003, as a simple alternative to measuring a customer’s satisfaction with a business, and their loyalty to the brand.
 It’s a survey that asks one short question:

 On a scale of 0-10, how likely are you to recommend [your company name] to your friends, family, or colleagues?